CrunchyData/postgres-operator/hugo/content/Installation/_index.md

     export NAMESPACE=pgouser1,pgouser2

-This means namespaces called *pgouser1* and *pgouser2* will be created as part of the manual installation.
+This means namespaces called *pgouser1* and *pgouser2* will be created as part of the default installation.

 The *CO_NAMESPACE* environment variable is a comma separated list of namespace values that the Operator itself will be deployed into.
 For